 This year, the gift bags of celebrities at the Oscars included chocolates laced with THC, CBD skincare, and membership to a Cannabis-friendly club in Los Angeles.
 Sure, if you aren’t rich and famous, all of that is going to cost you thousands of dollars but let’s take a second to acknowledge just how popular and pervasive Cannabis products have become.

 Zora Milenkovic, head of drinks and tobacco at Euromonitor International said that “Within 10 years, Cannabis will be a regular part of daily routines”.
-We think that the continued growth of the CBD market and the integration of CBD into various everyday consumer products, unburdened by stigma, sets a good precedent for what Milenkovic said.
+We think that the continued growth of the Cannabis Industry and the integration of CBD into various everyday consumer products, unburdened by stigma, sets a good precedent for what Milenkovic said.

-A search on PipeCandy’s Agent Sift for e-commerce websites containing the keyword “CBD” displays over 18,000 results indicating that the Cannabis revolution has already swept its way through consumer categories such as food, beverages and wellness supplements.
+A search on PipeCandy’s Agent Sift for e-commerce websites containing the keyword “CBD” displays over 18,000 results indicating that the revolution of the Cannabis Industry has already swept its way through consumer product categories such as food, beverages and wellness supplements.

 In this blog post, we estimate the market size of the Cannabis industry and take a look at the evolving legal landscape, trends, and issues taking shape in two of the biggest Cannabis hubs – the US and Canada.

 All too often, terms like CBD, Hemp, Marijuana, and Cannabis are tossed around together while they mean different things.
 For the benefit of educating ourselves and those who may be unfamiliar, we thought it’s a good idea to dissect what each of these terms means.